 Demand Surge for Sustainable and Ethical Cheese Production

 Sustainability is playing a growing role in Australians' cheese choices, with ethical production and eco-friendly practices becoming increasingly important.
 Additionally, consumers are increasingly mindful of where and how their cheese is made, favoring dairies that emphasize animal welfare, regenerative farming, and sustainable production methods.
 Labels are being examined for evidence of ethical dedication, such as organic certification, pasture-raised labels, low-carbon operations, and waste minimization.
 Packaging also comes into play: recyclable materials, biodegradable wrapping, and minimalist packaging attract environmentally conscious consumers.
 A few manufacturers are spending money on solar-powered plants, water-efficient technology, and circular waste systems to respond to this increased demand.
 The concept of "climate-smart cheese" is coming into mainstream retail, with customers opting for products not just based on flavor but also their carbon impact.
-The movement also speaks to retailers, who are growing their sustainable product offerings and advocating for supply chain transparency.
+The move also speaks to retailers, who are growing their sustainable product offerings and advocating for supply chain transparency.
 Ethical cheese is no longer niche—it's becoming the norm.

 Cheese Pairing Culture and Snacking Innovation